 As of 2019, I have maintained a solo practice in Seattle for 20 years, after being in a multi-disciplinary mental health group practice for two years.
 I’m 65 years old, a native of New York City whose path to becoming a therapist in Seattle has gone through Chicago (college), Boston and Los Angeles.
 I’m a father, son and brother.

 I’ve been married and unmarried, and parented a wonderful, successful young adult.
-Marriage is the same maturing empowering and humbling personal experience for us all.
-I bring the benefit of those experiences to my work with all relationships and individuals.
+Monogamous marriage is a maturing, empowering and humbling experience that grows us rapidly, including the development of multiple concurrent relationships.
+I bring the benefit of all those experiences to my work with all relationship types and individuals.

 Practicing psychotherapy has greatly enriched my life, as have my own experiences of being a client in individual and couples treatment.